Eastern Market, Melbourne

-The Eastern Market, also known as 'Paddys Market', was one of the three markets established in Melbourne, Victoria, Australia in the 1840s.
-It operated from 1847 until the demolition of its buildings and sale of its site in 1960.
+The Eastern Market (also known as Paddys Market) was one of the three markets established in central business district of Melbourne, Victoria, Australia in the 1840s.
+It operated from 1847 until the demolition of its buildings in 1960.

-Early history
+The Market began as a general second-hand market but went through several changes of use over its 113 years of operation including as a fruit and vegetable market, entertainment precinct and town square.
+It declined in popularity and importance as the Queen Victoria Market took away trade from both the Eastern and Western Market.

+History

+Establishment

+Early planning in the early years of Melbourne called for several market spaces to be created within or near the central grid of streets laid out by surveyor Robert Hoddle.

-In 1841 the New South Wales government (at that time the administrator of the region) called for the election of 'Commissioners' for a future market in Melbourne.
+At the time Melbourne was under the administration of New South Wales and in 1841, commissioners were appointed to find sites for a future market in Melbourne.
 In 1846 three sites were gazetted for this purpose: